sitMCella/learn-tool/README.md

 ## REST APIs documentation

-The folder "documents" contains the OpenAPI REST APIs documentation.
+The directory "backend/documents" contains the OpenAPI REST APIs documentation.
 The documentation is compliant with Swagger UI and Postman.

 Run the following command to validate the OpenAPI documentation file: